mozsearch/mozsearch/docs/aws.md

   second time itself; we no longer support re-provisioning the dev VM manually.
   (Instead, the VM should be destroyed and rebuilt.)

-Generating a new AMI should not be largely automated thanks to the work on bug 1747289.
+Generating a new AMI should now be largely automated thanks to the work on bug 1747289.
 However, there are a set of manual steps that need to be taken, see below.